Minuet kittens

 NON-REFUNDABLE DEPOSIT: $ 400

-SNOW BALL is a very nice example of a standard Minuet - kittens with a dwarf short leggs..
-He is a blue point and his eyes will stay blue in adulthood.
-These two siblings really bond together so much, that I would love to send them together to the same home.
-Two kittens are just the same amout of work as only one and you would have 10 times more fun with them.
+BEATRICE is my beautiful, short hair, blue point, standard Minuet girl.
+She is a dwarf kitten with short legs.
+She is a blue point also, and her eyes will stay blue into adulthood.
+These two siblings really bonded together so much, that I would love to send them together to the same loving home.
+Two kittens are just the same amount of work as only one kitten, and you would have 10 times more fun with them.
 They will entertain you for hours.
+Plus, they will not be lonely because they have one another!

 *If you have submitted an application, you may TEXT us for further communication or to set up a FACETIME 760-721-4242